|SAR & Your Wireless Products|

 SAR is the current measurement used by government regulatory agencies to determine compliance with theoretical and estimated non-ionizing radiation hazard standards, and its use has never been proven valid or safe.
-They were based solely upon theoretically safe thermal considerations (heat) created by engineers, rather than biologists and other scientists familiar with the human body.
+They were based solely upon theoretical safe thermal considerations (heat) created by engineers, rather than biologists and other scientists familiar with the human body.
 Additionally, there is irrefutable evidence that cellular phone radiation affects biological mechanisms in the body far below what can be measured at the thermal level.
 It is for these reason that all AegisGuard™ Radiation Shields are tested at actual radiation levels to determine their radiation frequency shielding effectiveness.

-The first report confirming that phone radiation affects the body both at and below the thermal level was published in the United Kingdom during January, 1999.
-Researchers at the University Complutense in Madrid, Spain, released the results of a study in December, 2000, stating they "believe current methods of calculating mobile emissions (SAR) substantially underestimate their effects on human tissue."
+The first report confirming phone radiation affects the body both at and below the thermal level was published in the United Kingdom during January, 1999.
+Researchers at the University Complutense in Madrid, Spain, released the results of their study in December, 2000, stating they "believe current methods of calculating mobile emissions (SAR) substantially underestimate their effects on human tissue."
 In February, 2001, the University of Nottingham in Great Britain confirmed there are effects upon living creatures that "can't be explained by heating."

 During December, 2000, the British government distributed leaflets throughout the United Kingdom addressing the health risks of mobile phone radiation and reversed their health approval recommendation advising consumers to use hands-free headsets after a number of investigations revealed they channeled radiation into the head and could represent a greater health risk than holding a phone against your head.
 The headset recommendation reversal occurred after the British government commissioned SAR tests showing headsets reduce radiation and provided credence to the debate over SAR standards and test procedures being flawed.

 Many scientists believe SAR standards should not be used because the simulated test procedures cannot measure the actual effects of radiation upon the body below the thermal level.
 Simulations are required because probes would literally have to be inserted into the head of a person while they are using a phone to derive accurate SAR results.
-(See FAQ's; What is SAR and SAR Testing? for additional information).

 In a white paper submitted to the US government in June, 1999, Dr. Roger N. Clark stated "Measuring radiation emissions in the laboratory is not easy because all materials emit energy unless cooled to very low temperatures.
 Trying to measure thermal emissions at room temperatures would be like trying to take a picture using a camera with transparent walls and light bulbs turned on inside the camera."

 The following table presents SAR limits used in the United States and the FDA output power safety standards for microwave ovens as a comparison.
-Like AegisGuard shields, every microwave oven deflects radiation instead of absorbing it.
-Click here to find out why.